nus-cs2103-AY2122S2/tp/docs/team/davidtan0527.md

 IBook is a desktop application for managing incoming and outgoing products of a store.
 It focuses on managing expirable items and provides various features to help keeping track of them.

 IBook is designed to be simple, elegant, and intuitive to use.
-With the Command Line Interface (CLI), the user is able to have control over all the operations without moving their hands away from the keyboard.
-In addition to that, a Graphical User Interface (GUI)
+With the Command Line Interface (CLI), the user can have control over all the operations without moving their hands away from the keyboard.
+Optionally, the user can interact with the application via the Graphical User Interface (GUI).

 #### Contributions